inveniosoftware/docs-invenio-rdm/docs/reference/notifications.md

 _Introduced in InvenioRDM v12_

-The notification system in InvenioRDM is provided via the [`invenio-notifications`]() module.
+The notification system in InvenioRDM is provided via the [`invenio-notifications`](https://github.com/inveniosoftware/invenio-notifications) module.
-This module provides customization possibilities for notification backends, notification builders and resolvers.
+This module provides customization possibilities for:

+- [Notification Backends](#backends): A notification backend is responsible for the actual sending of the notification to a recipient.
+- [Notification Builders](#notification_builders): A notification builder specifies builders and filters in order to construct the notification context, fetch recipients, filter recipients and choose which backends should be used to send the notification.
+- [Resolvers](#notifications_entity_resolvers): An entity resolver knows how to fetch an entity given its identity.

 A notification manager is created, which will rely on these configuration values and provide logic to send notifications.
 Its task is also to call respective methods to resolve the notification context, generate recipients, filter recipients and generate the backend ids for further processing.
 With all information created, it will then dispatch further tasks to relay the notification to the backend, which will take care of sending the actual notification.

 Notifications are registered at the service level in the unit of work and send off to a celery task - which takes care of further processing.